porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

 Once the wave number is determined, the script takes the following steps:

- * Creates the Cypher queries to add the nodes
+ * Creates the Cypher queries to set properties on the owned nodes
  * Creates the Cypher query to find the spread of compromise for the new wave
  * Wraps it all in JSON
  * POSTs the request to the REST endpoint